CSCI-5619-Fall-2021/Lecture-5/README.md

-# Lecture-5
+# Lecture 5: Creating Virtual Environments

-Detailed explanation of this code can be found in the lecture video (will be added after class).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_3nb1z83v).

 ## Topics